ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 The rewriting rule bases are built with the Hint Rewrite vernacular command.

-Warning: This tactic may loop if you build non terminating rewriting systems.
+Warning: This tactic may loop if you build non @terminating rewriting systems.

 Variant: